First home buyer duty exemption, concession or reduction

 - Complete and move into your completed home within 12 months of settlement on your contract to buy the vacant land.

-If you are a first home buyer who entered into a contract to purchase a home before 1 July 2017 (or are the substitute purchaser under such a contract), you may be eligible to receive the duty reduction of 50 per cent if:
+If you are a first home buyer who entered into a contract to purchase a home before 1 July 2017 (or are the substitute purchaser under such a contract), you may be eligible to receive the duty reduction of 50 per cent if you meet all of the following requirements:

 - Your settlement date was on or after 1 September 2014.